Human Postmortem Tissue Core

 Multicenter Human Postmortem Tissue Core

-The Postmortem Tissue Core integrates six geographically distributed academic ALS centers with expertise in ALS and postmortem tissue banking.
-The core is led and administered by:
+The Postmortem Tissue Core integrates five geographically distributed academic ALS centers with expertise in ALS and postmortem tissue banking.
+Please reach out to Manish Raisinghani with any questions or new or existing tissue requests during this transition.

-- Dr. John Ravits, M.D.
+- John Ravits, M.D.
 Ph.D.
 (University of California, San Diego)

 - Cindy Ly, M.D.
 Ph.D.
 (Washington University, St. Louis)